LaunchCodeEducation/gis-devops/src/content/topics/integration-testing/java-j-unit/quiz.md

 2. false
 3. you may only have a single assertion per request

-> All `MockMvc` request bodies must be serialized as strings
+> All `MockMvc` request bodies must be serialized as strings.

 <!-- true -->